rcl-cloudtnt/badges/netProgramming/object-oriented-programming-with-csharp.md

 - A GitHub project containing a .NET Console application written in C#.
 The project should:

-    - contain a ``README.md`` file describing what the application does
+    - contain a description of what the application does
     - a ``Program.cs`` file containing the application code
     - the code should contain comments
-    - the code should use classes and objects
-    - the code should use at least 2 from : Interfaces, Inheritance, Abstract Class, Static Class
+    - the code should use object oriented programming

-Please refer to this [sample project]() as a guide.

 # Assessment

-The recipient will be assessed via a one-on-one online meeting.
-The recipient will be:
+The recipient will be assessed through a review of a completed project.

-- Interviewed on the completed project